Meet Me in St. Louis (novel)

 Meet Me in St. Louis is a 1942 novel by Sally Benson.
 It is the basis for the Academy Award-nominated musical film Meet Me in St. Louis (1944).

 Background

 The stories comprising the novel were originally written as eight vignettes in a series, 5135 Kensington, published by The New Yorker magazine from June 14, 1941 to May 23, 1942.
 Benson collected the eight and added four more to create a book-length portrait of the large Smith family living in a Kensington Avenue house in St. Louis at the start of the 20th century.
-Each chapter corresponded to a month during the twelve-month period from June 1903 to May 1904, when the St. Louis World's Fair opened.
+The novel is sometimes referred to as "The Kensington Stories".
+Each chapter corresponds to a month during the twelve-month period from June 1903 to May 1904, when the St. Louis World's Fair opened.

-When Random House published the novel in 1942, the title was taken from the planned MGM film, which at the time was in the early stages of screenwriting.
+When Random House published Benson's book in 1942, the title was taken from the planned MGM film, which at the time was in the early stages of screenwriting.
 MGM hired Benson to develop a screenplay adaptation, but her screenplay ended up not being used, and she only received a "based on the novel by" film credit.